 How could you use this insight in your marketing funnel?

-B2B market research can be used across all parts of the marketing and sales funnel.
+B2B market research can be used across all parts of the sales and marketing funnel.
 To add prospects at the top of the funnel and then nurture prospects through the marketing funnel, marketers need to craft content that will attract, engage and convince prospects to take the next action.
 Market research should inform the promotion of B2B marketing funnels and how prospects can be nurtured through the funnel with relevant content and messages.

 Why use LinkedIn for B2B market research?